Benjamin F. Marsh

-Benjamin Franklin Marsh (November 19, 1835 – June 2, 1905) was a U.S. Representative from Illinois in the late 19th century to early 20th century.
-He was also a lawyer, soldier, agriculture manager, stock raiser, and Illinois State Railroad and Warehouse Commissioner.
+Benjamin Franklin Marsh (November 19, 1835 – June 2, 1905) was a U.S. representative from Illinois in the late 19th century to early 20th century.
+He was also a lawyer, soldier, agriculture manager, stock raiser, and Illinois state railroad and warehouse commissioner.

 Early life

 Benjamin Marsh was born in 1835 in Warsaw, Illinois (Hancock County).
 He first studied law in Warsaw, and after attending law school was admitted to the bar in 1860.
 He continued to study law after the American Civil War until 1877, when he was elected Illinois State Representative.

 Civil War

 Benjamin enlisted into the 16th Illinois Infantry Regiment as a private.
 He was later commissioned as a colonel.
 Benjamin received the Purple Heart when he received a piece of shrapnel in the foot.
 He participated in battles such as Shiloh and Antietam.
-He served until 1866 and when the war ended he continued his law practices until 1877.
+Marsh "served continuously until January, 1866, having campaigned in every seceding state except Virginia and the two Carolinas; he received four gunshot wounds and carries in his body rebel lead".
+After the war ended he continued his law practices until 1877.